demulab/divide_files/README.md

 ## Usage:
 ```
+./divide_files
+or
 ./divide_files [portion]
 ```
-portion: the portion of test data
+portion: the portion of test data.
+The default value is 0.2.